 - Label everything with the date.

-Trick: Keep a “Freezer List” on the door so you know what’s inside.
+- Trick: Always keep a 'Freezer List' on the door so you know what's inside.

 7. Compost What's Left

 Even with the best planning, some scraps are unavoidable.
-Composting keeps them out of the landfill and turns them into nutrient-rich soil.
+Composting prevents food scraps from going to the dump and turns them into soil.

 - Apartment?
 Use a small bin or Bokashi system.